Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with huskies.

 What Characteristics Do Huskies Have?

-This gives an idea about what you can expect from them and how they may behave with other dogs/animals.
+This gives an idea about what you can expect and how it may behave with other dogs/animals.
 Here are some major characteristics of huskies:

 Huskies are very energetic.
 They love to explore new stuff and sometimes they can be escape artists.
 To avoid their negative behavior, training is essential.
 Due to the high energy level, their requirements for exercise and physical activities are also a bit high.